The Miller Institute

 for Learning with Technology

-Our Summer Camps, After School and In School programs all strongly emphasize Science, Technology, Engineering, Mathematics [STEM] as well as technology-enabled Media Arts.
-Depending on the offering, our target audience ranges from Kindergarten through high school, including our exploratory coding and robotics programs for children as young as grades 1-3 and a UC A-G approved Computer Science elective.
+Our Summer Camps, After School and In School programs emphasize Science, Technology, Engineering, Mathematics [STEM] as well as technology-enabled digital/media Arts.
+Depending on the venue and offering, our target audience ranges from spring term Kindergarten through high school, including exploratory coding and robotics programs for children as young as grades 1-3 and a UC A-G approved Computer Science elective.
 We also offer Professional Development programs for educators, such as at San Mateo County Office of Education.
-We stress self-paced, technology-rich, hands-on activities with a low ratio of students to instructors.
+We stress self-paced, technology-rich, hands-on activities and projects with a low ratio of students to instructors.
 We try to foster positive attitudes toward STEM, confidence, competency, self-esteem, curiosity, lifelong learning, collaboration, resilience, and other 21st century workforce skills.
-Historically, our strongest offerings have involved Computer Science and Information Technology.
-We are always adding new topics, with a growing emphasis on other aspects of STEM.
-Career opportunities in STEM fields have grown three times faster than in other areas over the last decade, yet the U.S.ranks at the bottom of the developed world in graduating new professionals with STEM majors.
-Descriptions of our upcoming, ongoing/recent offerings and efforts to reach out to underserved students follow.